yunpengn/ding-backend/README.md

 - To test functions triggered by HTTP/HTTPS, use `firebase serve`.
 	- If not working, try to run with admin mode by `sudo firebase serve`.

+## Feature Description

+#### Firebase Cloud Function `orderChange`

+This function is trigger whenever there is change to any direct child node of the `orders/` node.
+- If there is a new order inserted, it will increment the corresponding `stall_overview` node by 1;
+- if there is an existing order deleted (usually because of being moved to `order_history/`),  decrement by 1.

 ## Licence

 [GNU General Public Licence 3.0](LICENSE)